mikeal/multiblock/README.md

 ## `lmh` - Length Prefixed Multihash

-It is often the case that a data provider does not wish to agree to unbounded reads of any data, even at the block layer (which we are expanding in some systems beyond the traditional 2mb limit).
-So we've wanted for some time an address that could include the size of the block data as part of its multihash verification such that it provides a good contract between the reader and the provider.
+It is often the case that a data provider does not wish to agree to unbounded reads, and this even applies to the block layer as we are expanding in some systems beyond the traditional 2mb limit.
+It's time for a multihash address that can include the size of the block data as part of its multihash verification such that it provides a good contract between the reader and the provider.